Kaamkiya/stdio-games/README.md

 ## Contributing:

 I welcome contributions.
 If you want to help, see the [contributing docs](.github/CONTRIBUTING.md).

+## Sidenotes

+There will be quite a few coding languages in this repo, as I am trying out a lot and sticking with what I like.

+That said, here are the languages I am not personally updating:

+* Java
+* Ruby

 [^1]: g++ must be installed to compile C++ games
 [^2]: python is needed to run the Python projects